There's only one television at Litchfield, the fictional prison at the center of

 Conspiracy theorist Lolly Whitehill (Lori Petty) gets more screen time, and the show is better for it.
 A brilliantly cast flashback (Christina Brucato as a 20-something Lolly) brings her paranoia into sharp focus and draws a parallel to the backstory of another Litchfield personality - the prison's long-suffering counselor, Sam Healy (Michael Harney).
 A more recent scene offers an infuriating reason for Lolly's continual incarceration - and it helps establish this season as the show's strongest in terms of social commentary.

-The tragicomedy of Orange Is the New Black demands a delicate balance, and Season 4 doesn't always get it right, though most of the jokes are funny.
+demands a delicate balance, and Season 4 doesn't always get it right, though most of the jokes are funny.
 Black Cindy, er, Tova (Adrienne C. Moore), who memorably converted to Judaism last season, uses the few office supplies available to her to fashion a mezuza for her bunk, which she shares with a Muslim newcomer.

 The most annoying antics are hinged to the arrival of Litchfield's highly anticipated inmate: professional chef and TV host Judy King (Blair Brown).
 The show goes to great lengths to paint Judy as a sassy Southern belle with Paula Deen tendencies, and I do declare it overwrought (sips sweet tea).
 But Judy's pampered stay at Litchfield also highlights the system's class and racial inequalities.